-The new Administrative Review Tribunal will commence operations on Monday, 14 October 2024, replacing the Administrative Appeals Tribunal (AAT).
-The Tribunal will carry out the same types of reviews but with a user-focused, accessible, independent, and fair approach, designed to address both the successes and shortcomings of the AAT.
+The new Administrative Review Tribunal will commence operations on Monday, 14 October 2024, replacing the Administrative Review Tribunal (ART).
+The Tribunal will carry out the same types of reviews but with a user-focused, accessible, independent, and fair approach, designed to address both the successes and shortcomings of the ART.

 You don’t need to take any action.
 Your case will automatically transfer to the new Tribunal, which will operate at the same locations with the same staff.
 Although the laws will change from 14 October, your case will be handled efficiently and fairly under the new framework.

-The new Tribunal will not revisit decisions already made by the AAT.
-However, you can apply to the federal courts for a review if the AAT decision was made in the last 28 days (or 35 days for migration decisions).
+The new Tribunal will not revisit decisions already made by the ART.
+However, you can apply to the federal courts for a review if the ART decision was made in the last 28 days (or 35 days for migration decisions).
 You may also seek an extension of time from the court.
-For Social Security and Child Support decisions, a second review can be requested from the Tribunal within 28 days of the AAT decision, or with an extension.
+For Social Security and Child Support decisions, a second review can be requested from the Tribunal within 28 days of the ART decision, or with an extension.

 • Increased resources for faster resolution of matters.